 Tim is the chief content officer of Belvoir Media Group, publishers of monthly periodicals from major healthcare centers, including Harvard Medical School, The Cleveland Clinic, and Massachusetts General Hospital.
 In prior roles he served as an editor at leading marine magazines, and was the science/technology/aerospace editor of Popular Mechanics magazine.
 Tim’s editorial assignments have taken him aboard America’s nuclear Navy, to climate change studies at the South Pole, and to particle physics cyclotrons in Siberia.
 He is an instrument-rated private pilot, and holds a 50-ton captain’s license from the U.S. Coast Guard.
-He just completed Cry for Lancer, which sends Dasha Petrov on a frantic hunt to stop the assassination of President John F. Kennedy, and to find the president’s killers.
-Other books in the Dasha Petrov series include Moscow Five, a spy ring on the verge of exposure by her KGB nemesis, and Relentless, a multi-continent race to stop ex-Nazis bent on creating the Fourth Reich; and Murder This Close, when Dasha Petrov becomes the bait for Mafia hitmen plying their trade on Connecticut’s Gold Coast.
+He just completed Cry for Lancer, which sends Dasha Petrov on a frantic hunt to stop the assassination of President John F. Kennedy.
+Other books in the Dasha Petrov series include Moscow Five, a spy ring on the verge of exposure by her KGB nemesis; Relentless, a multi-continent race to stop ex-Nazis bent on creating the Fourth Reich; and Murder This Close, when Dasha Petrov becomes the bait for Mafia hitmen plying their trade on Connecticut’s Gold Coast.
 Tim and his wife, Sarah Smedley, live in Greenwich, Connecticut and New York City.

 A word from the author

 “In The Sea Glass Murders, I wanted to take the reader on a fun romp through the seamy underside of a wealthy seaside suburbia.

 “In this case, the scene of the crime is a highbrow enclave within Westport, Connecticut…yes, home to solid strivers, but with a light sprinkling of moguls and misanthropes.